 According to the dictionary, a retreat is a place of privacy or safety.
 What is not said is just how effective retreats can be in helping to advance your business.
 A retreat is an effective way to bring key people together.
 This typically happens at a well planned destination where people can get to know each other beyond their roles, practice good critical thinking skills, create a better sense of meaning and more bonding with each other.
 This greatly enhances leadership skills and builds a better business.

--Key Issues: includes interviews with everyone to gather important data on crucial issues and concerns.
-Questions will be created and developed by with input from leadership.
+Includes interviews with everyone to gather important data on crucial issues and concerns.
+Questions will be created and developed by me with input from leadership.

--Assessment: Each person will be given an in depth psychological and communication assessment.
+Each person will be given an in depth psychological and communication assessment.
 Each person will receive a personal feedback session from me with recommendations for professional development.
-This assessment information will be coordinated by me to be given to the team.
+While strictly confidential, the patterns from the assessment information will be coordinated by me to be given to the team.
 I will report on the teams psychological and learning style as well as the barriers to it’s effectiveness.